 Like “Try it better” or “Best is more”.
-Mottos like these can explain who you are and how you operate your commercial cleaning service.
+Mottos like these can explain who you are and how you operate your commercial cleaning service business.
 Your goal is to hire someone who could live out your company’s values.

-These 3 steps we implemented in our cleaning service for 20 years have helped us to hire the right staff.
-We’ve had staff as long as 4 years, 6 years, 11 years, and one team member who is still with us for 16 years!
-No kidding.
-Thanks Brenda B.
+They’ve helped us to hire the right staff.
+And we’ve had staff as long as 6 years, 11 years, and one team member for as long as 20 years!

 Typically employment agencies will vet their clients to a certain degree in order to fit your requirements.

 Some agencies will do criminal background checks, drug testing, training for job readiness and janitorial maintenance.
 Each type of agency is different.